Idaho’s Public School Funding Chronically Falls Short

-Recent record investments in K-12 education were important and bold steps in the right direction, but they aren’t enough to give Idaho students the facilities and educational services they deserve.
-Current economic conditions, combined with the deficits left by decades of underfunding mean recent investments allow school districts to barely keep up with inflation.
+Recent record investments in K-12 public schools are steps in the right direction, but they aren’t enough to give Idaho students the facilities and educational services they deserve.
+Current economic conditions, combined with the deficits left by decades of underfunding, mean recent investments barely allow school districts to keep up with inflation.

 What’s wrong with asking local taxpayers to meet the needs of local schools?

-What would it take to fully fund public education?
+What would it take to fully fund public education in Idaho?

-When school districts are forced to ask voters to pay such basic expenses, often unsuccessfully, real investment in student success, like building up badly needed mental health services for students or investing in our dedicated educators are not compensated adequately.
+When school districts are forced to ask voters to pay for basic expenses, often unsuccessfully, real investment in student success suffers.
+Our students increasingly need mental health services and our dedicated educators are not compensated adequately.
 It becomes close to impossible to meet such needs when the Legislature does not fully fund our schools.